NajlaBH/filecheck_pkg/README.md

-# Poetpack_tmpl
+# Filecheck_pkg
 ##### - About
-A template for python package with poetry
+A python package for file integrity check.